iamkirankumaryadav/Library/Data Science/Overfitting.md

-### Certain Assumptions to Remember Underfitting and Overfitting
+### Underfitting and Overfitting

 - Bias is Error Introduced on Training Data
+- High Bias : High Error on Training Data ( **Underfitting** )

+- Low Bias + High Variance = **Overfitting**

 - Variance is Error Introduced on Testing Data
+- High Variance : High Error on Test Data

 ### Bias
-- Error Introduced in your Model due to Oversimplification of the Machine Learning Algorithm.
+- `Error` Introduced in your Model due to Oversimplification of the Machine Learning Algorithm.
 - High Bias led to Underfitting
-- Algorithm is Unable to Capture Relevant Relations between Features and Targets.
+- Algorithm is Unable to Capture **Relevant** Relations between Features and Targets.
-- A High Bias Model includes more Assumptions about Target.
-- When you Train your Model at that time Model makes Simplified Assumptions to make the Target Function easier to Understand.
+- When you Train your Model at that time High Biased Model makes Simplified Assumptions to make the Target Function easier to Understand.
 - High Bias Data Set does not Accurately Represents a Model.
 - The Amount that a Model's Prediction differs from the Target Value.

-Bias = Predicted - Actual
+Bias | Error = Predicted - Actual

 - A Linear Algorithms often has High Bias, which makes them Learn Fast.
 - Simple the Algorithm, more Bias it will Introduce.